-Twin track procurement
+Twin track procurement and COVID-19

 The project work is being split into two separate packages of work: